obluda3/strikers2013-re-notes/wazainfo.md

 Other values are unknown

 Credits :
-- GalacticPirate for most of these values
+- GalacticPirate for Tier, Power, TP, Element, Status, Powerup indicator and Invocation Animation Timer